IronOxidizer/kfps-games/README.md

 ## Technologies

+TODO: Use GWSL instead of GLSL for WebGPU support and finer control over SPIR-V generation

 - critical metric: Runtime metric, or compile/dependency metric if no runtime exists

 Criteria in order of importance, ranked from best (1) to worst (n):